Patriot Front: False flag conspiracies

-In May 2023, some commentators, including Joe Rogan, suggested without evidence that the organization was an FBI sting operation or false flag by Antifa.
+In May 2023, some commentators, including Joe Rogan, alleged that the organization was an FBI sting operation or false flag by Antifa.
 Such claims have been debunked as conspiracy theories, and labelled as "False" by fact-checkers Snopes.
 In December 2023, X (Twitter) owner Elon Musk contributed to the speculation, replying to a user who described the group as "Fed Front" and echoing the user's question as to why group members who were arrested did not have their masks removed by police.

+In popular culture

+The Patriot Front is featured as a playable faction in The Fire Rises, a fan-made modification for the grand strategy video game Hearts of Iron IV, in which the group participates in a fictional Second American Civil War.
+In March 2026, the Investigative Journalism Foundation reported that the Government of Canada was worried about extremists recruiting through The Fire Rises.